Shea, Edward F. Jr.

 Ed has been involved in complex civil litigation, including a class action in Yakima County where he represented approximately 3,000 teachers in a dispute with their health insurance company.
 At present, Ed's practice is focused in the area of civil litigation where he represents people injured as a result of hospital and/or doctor negligence, people injured in motor vehicle accidents, dog bites, as well as other injuries caused by the negligence of another.
 He has also been involved in a variety of complex litigation, including construction, real estate and contract litigation.
 The rest of his practice involves representing people in divorces and in child custody matters.

 Over the years, Ed has achieved excellent results for his clients and significant damage settlements and verdicts for those he represents in the area of medical malpractice and personal injury.
-Ed works with two assistants, Donna Sutherland and Beth Washburn, who are very professional and efficient and have been significant reasons for the success Ed has experienced in his practice.
+Ed works with three assistants, Zulema Cornejo, Beth Washburn and Amanda Madsen, who are very professional and efficient and have been significant reasons for the success Ed has experienced in his practice.

 Areas of Practice